robrmz/Rental-Prices-GDL/README.md

 # Rental-Prices-GDL

-A simpler scraper using requests and beautifulsoup to scrape data out of Viva Anuncios.
+A simple scraper using requests and beautifulsoup to scrape data out of a popular website for rent ads.